 Joshua Kaufman, a lawyer for AFP, blamed the infringement on an innocent mistake and said the Twitter user who posted Morel’s photos without attribution bore responsibility for the error.
 The AFP editor, Kaufman said, believed the pictures were posted for public distribution.

-Don’t let managing image copyright information become a casualty of the visual content apocalypse.
-It’s too important to get lost in the shuffle.
-Protect your brand’s reputation by sourcing imagery responsibly, maintaining a digital asset management system like Libris that allows you to easily access usage rights agreements, and share imagery according to those agreements.
+Your brand’s visual content is too impactful to get used once, archived, and forgotten.
+So, protect your brand’s reputation by sourcing imagery responsibly, maintaining an organized digital asset management library and using tools like PhotoShelter for Brands that allow you to easily access usage rights agreements, and sharing brand images according to usage agreements.